 For the Laser4Surf system, particularly for dental and orthopaedics implants, the RESCOLL group will be one of end-user test cases.
 It will provide its expertise in medical device design and manufacturing.

 The European Science Communication Institute (ESCI) is a not-for-profit organisation that empowers scientists and engineers, helping them to communicate to a non-expert audience, thus bridging the gap between science, technology and society.

 ESCI supports national and international research and innovation initiatives in communicating effectively and leveraging their dissemination potential.
 In addition to providing up-to-date media training, ESCI has put together a compelling set of dissemination tools specifically with different stakeholders and target audiences in mind.
 Their multi-skilled team can ensure that the message not only tells, but sells.
 The ESCI offer includes: optimising web communication, producing state-of-the-art videos, harnessing social media, organising workshops and engaging with end users to maximise outreach and impact of these initiatives.

 As a truly European organisation, ESCI draws on key contributors from across the continent.
 Their senior science communicators work in France, Belgium, the UK and Germany.
 The European Science Communication Institute also enjoys close ties with science communication specialists in almost every EU country, which enables it to deliver locally adapted solutions in different languages.

-ESCI will lead the communication and dissemination in close cooperation with the exploitation leader.
-The aim of this activity is to identify the communication needs for the specific audiences and find and use the channels of communication needed to fulfil this task.
+ESCI will lead the communication and dissemination liaising closely with the exploitation leader.
+The aim of this activity is to identify the communication needs for the specific audiences and use the communication channels needed to fulfil this task.
 The ESCI team has experience in web, social media, print, audio-visual and direct 1:1 communication to accomplish a successful mix of communication and dissemination activities.
-This includes also the tracking of this activity to be able to measure the impact of the communication and dissemination measures in order to adapt it, if necessary.
+This includes measuring impact and adjusting the approach where necessary.